The author is a guitarist and bassist with over 35 years of experience as a musician.

 However, for most beginners, my advice is to go new.
-There are some awesome beginner guitars on the market from brands like Epiphone, Squier, Ibanez and Yamaha.
+There are some awesome beginner guitars on the market from brands like Epiphone, Squier, Ibanez, and Yamaha.
 Why take the chance on used gear when you can get a new instrument with a warranty for a reasonable price?

 The Epiphone Les Paul Special II: A Great Starter Guitar

-Tips for Buying a Used Guitar
+What to Look for When Buying a User Guitar

 No matter what your skill level, you’re going to need to evaluate a used instrument to decide if it is worth your time and money.
 So, what should you be looking for?